npg70/galbreath-old/sources/kilkerran-graveyard-inscriptions.md

 >
 > By WILLIAM JOHNSTON, Wright in Campbeltown, in memory of MARGARET GALBREATH his mother who died 9 September 1821 aged 58 years.

 This is [Margaret Galbreath](/people/galbreath-margaret-1762.md), born 1762, daughter of William Galbreath and Margaret Dunlop.
+Marker on [FindAGrave](https://www.findagrave.com/memorial/167549450/margaret-johnston)

 ## 1103